microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/cloudclipboardroot-list-items.md

 - The signed-in user's own [cloudClipboardItem](../resources/cloudclipboarditem.md) objects.
 - An app on behalf of the user if the user grants delegated access to it.

-This API doesn't support using another user's credentials to get a [cloudClipboardItem (../resources/cloudclipboarditem.md) for a user.
+This API doesn't support using another user's credentials to get a [cloudClipboardItem](../resources/cloudclipboarditem.md) for a user.

 ## Permissions